-Although not a concern raised by the appellant, department staff acknowledges that City College, as a separate lead agency, has conducted separate CEQA analysis for its facilities master plan projects, including its 2004 Ffacilities mMaster Pplan EIR and a recent addendum to that EIR.
-Subsequent to the publication of the Balboa Reservoir RTC document on April 29, 2020, the San Francisco Community College District filed a Notice of Determination on June 29, 2020 for Addendum No. 2 to the City College of San Francisco 2004 Facilities Master Plan EIR.
-Addendum No. 2 (the addendum) addressed proposed changes to the projects analyzed in the 2004 facilities master plan EIR, which involved revisions to the Arts Center (now known as the Diego Rivera Theater), the Child Development Center (now known as the Childcare Center), and the Advanced Technology Learning Center and Administration Building (together now known as the STEAM Building).
-12 The projects analyzed in the addendum are consistent with the facilities master plan projects considered in the SEIR's cumulative analysis.
+Although not a concern raised by the appellant, department staff acknowledges that City College, as a separate lead agency, has conducted separate CEQA analysis for its facilities master plan projects, including its 2004 Facilities Master Plan EIR and a recent addendum to that EIR.
+Subsequent to the publication of the Balboa Reservoir SEIR's RTC document on April 29, 2020, the San Francisco Community College District filed a Notice of Determination on June 29, 2020 for Addendum No. 2 to the City College of San Francisco 2004 Facilities Master Plan EIR.
+Addendum No. 2 (addendum) addressed proposed changes to the projects analyzed in the 2004 facilities master plan EIR, which involved revisions to the Arts Center (now known as the Diego Rivera Theater), the Child Development Center (now known as the Childcare Center), and Advanced Technology Learning Center and Administration Building (together now known as the STEAM Building).
+The projects analyzed in the addendum are consistent with the facilities master plan projects considered in the SEIR's cumulative analysis.
+For example, the facilities master plan Childcare Center is included as a residential sensitive receptor in the SEIR's air quality analysis.
+The SEIR's noise analysis is conservative in that it considers the worst-case scenario at the nearest sensitive receptor locations to the project site where the maximum noise levels from construction equipment would occur.
+The SEIR analyzes impacts of the east basin parking garage cumulative project to a sensitive receptor 80 feet away (Archbishop Riordan High School), whereas the Diego Rivera Theater and STEAM Building would be approximately 300 feet from that receptor.
+Therefore, noise impacts of Diego Rivera Theater and STEAM Building on Archbishop Riordan High School would be less than that identified in the SEIR.